rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 | Service Bus         | SB      |     1    | Windows Azure Pack | 2    | 4 GB | 60 GB |

 The minimum system requirements to run the Service Bus component are 2 vCPU, 4 GB of RAM, and 60 GB of storage.
-This workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.
+Service Bus workload is in addition to the Base Cloud system, which is split across two physical host servers configured in a failover cluster.